iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#038] About that Xenon.md

 ## Post
 **Nyd_Ans**<br>
-Aren't you working some sort of internet security-related job at A.R.C.?<br>
+Aren't you working some sort of internet security\-related job at A.R.C.?<br>
 Got anything?<br>

 ## Replies